eekcoopuw/jobmon/docsource/quickstart.rst

 There are two supported:

-**rate_limit**
+**concurrency_limit**
-    Entering ``jobmon rate_limit`` will allow the user to change the maximum running task instances allowed in their workflow.
+    Entering ``jobmon concurrency_limit`` will allow the user to change the maximum running task instances allowed in their workflow.
 When a workflow is instantiated, the user can specify a maximum limit to the number of concurrent tasks in case a very wide workflow threatens to resource-throttle the cluster.
 While running, the user can use this command to change the maximum allowed concurrency as needed if cluster busyness starts to wax or wane.

     As an example, if we plan on running 100,000 tasks at once and don't specify a default, Jobmon will ensure only 10,000 tasks at once will be queued and run.
-If the cluster is particularly free, the user can use ``jobmon rate_limit -w <workflow_id> -n 100000`` to run all 100,000 tasks simultaneously without interrupting the current workflow execution.
-If cluster usage starts to pick back up and we need to make space for others, we can use ``jobmon rate_limit -w <workflow_id> -n 100`` to ensure that only 100 tasks at once will be queued and that we can make space for others.
+If the cluster is particularly free, the user can use ``jobmon concurrency_limit -w <workflow_id> -n 100000`` to run all 100,000 tasks simultaneously without interrupting the current workflow execution.
+If cluster usage starts to pick back up and we need to make space for others, we can use ``jobmon concurrency_limit -w <workflow_id> -n 100`` to ensure that only 100 tasks at once will be queued and that we can make space for others.

 Restart Tasks and Resume Workflows